SiloCityLabs/blog/content/post/2018/2018-12-18-switching-to-linux.md

 I have gone through the [install process and have installed Ubuntu 18.04LTS][2].
 For less advanced Linux users you can go with a simpler Linux like [Solus][3] which is a little more GUI friendly system.

-You can modify ubuntu to your likings using a tool called &#8220;gnome tweaks&#8221; and you can disable animations to speed things up by using a tool called &#8220;dconf-editor&#8221;.
+You can modify ubuntu to your likings using a tool called "gnome tweaks" and you can disable animations to speed things up by using a tool called "dconf-editor".

 In dconf-editor, browse to **org.gnome.desktop.interface** and set **enable-animations=false**.